 The Sixth Form syllabus has been designed to account for the needs of students post-GCSE with an emphasis placed on a balanced and consistent development of the four language skills of listening, speaking, reading and writing.
 The materials are up-to-date, authentic and explore contemporary issues facing countries where German is spoken.
+Departmental resources also include a suitable range of DVDs, newspapers, magazines and other publications.
 Grammatical structure is an essential feature of A Level work but the emphasis still lies in understanding and speaking the language.
 Lessons are conducted to a great extent in the foreign language and by the A Level stage students should be able to communicate confidently and clearly in German to a high idiomatic level.